stefanpython/wisdom-wave/README.md

    Expand your knowledge with fascinating facts from various domains.
 Learn interesting tidbits that will make you say, "Wow, I never knew that!"

 ## Getting Started

+0. Register and account and get an API key from https://api-ninjas.com/ and replace apiKey variable with your own api.

 1. Clone the repository to your local machine.